ky-feng/data-projects/literature/index.md

 ## Finding Novels and their Data

-After relentlessly hunting through the interwebs for txt versions of great novels, I found 47 novels to analyze. from these 47 novels, I derived certain variables...
+After relentlessly hunting through the interwebs for txt versions of great novels, I found 47 novels to analyze.
+From these 47 novels, I derived certain variables...

 - novel name
 - author